MateusFonteles/MateusFonteles/README.md

 ### Hi there 👋, My name is Mateus Fonteles, and I'm a Brazilian programmer!

-- 🔭 I’m currently working on Wordpress development and digital marketing.
+- 🔭 I’m currently working as a freelancer with Wordpress development and digital marketing.
 - 🌱 I’m currently learning Game development with Unity and Data Science with Phyton.
 - 👯 I’m looking to collaborate on Game Development, and environmental causes.
 - 🤔 I’m looking for help with Learning Wordpress, Unity and Data Science.